GerHobbelt/sql-ledger-openboekhouding/README.md

-# sql-ledger-openboekhouding
+# SQLedger

-SQLedger patches for openboekhouding.nl
+A clone of [the original SQLedger](https://www.sql-ledger.com/) distro, with patches for openboekhouding.nl